OSInside/kiwi/doc/source/building/build_vmx_disk.rst

    - how to run it with QEMU

-A Virtual Disk Image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure.
+A Virtual Disk Image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.

 To instruct KIWI to build a VMX image add a `type` element with